proxium/nodejs-mongo-minikube/README.md

 Release "helloworld-chart" does not exist.
 Installing it now.
 Error: Internal error occurred: failed calling webhook "validate.nginx.ingress.kubernetes.io": Post "https://ingress-nginx-controller-admission.ingress-nginx.svc:443/networking/v1/ingresses?timeout=10s": context deadline exceeded
 ```
+There is a chance that the ingress controller was unavailable for any reason while we are trying to apply the ingress object.
+I re-executed the same command again and then it woas working !